-There is also a chance that the power button of your phone is stuck or malfunctioning and turning the phone off.
+There is also a chance that the power button on your phone is stuck or malfunctioning and turning the phone off.
 Press the power button multiple times and make sure it is working smoothly.
 The button should feel smooth while pressing and also immediately come out when you release.
 If the button is stuck inside, then you can use a tweezer or something similar to pull it out.

-If there is no problem with the hardware, then it could be a problem with software of your Android phone.
+If there is no problem with the hardware, then it could be a problem with the software of your Android phone.
 Below are some solutions to solve software issues that are causing your Android to turn off randomly.

 Boot in Safe Mode And Delete Rogue Apps